 Wire the Solar Panels to the Inverter or Portable Power Station

 Next is the wiring.
 This may be the part you find most daunting, but it’s actually a relatively simple process.
-In most cases, MC4 cable connectors are used because they are compatible with all kinds of solar panels.
+In most cases, Universal Solar Connectors are used because they are compatible with all kinds of solar panels.
 You should only attempt this when the household electrical supply is entirely shut down, or you run the risk of electrifying yourself rather than your panels.